robertdrsj/fauxfliers/README.md

 # Faux Fliers

+**Faux Fliers** is an arcade action flier where you fix your plane as you fly it.

 ## Getting Started

 The following software allows you to aid in developing the game.
 Running tests will be added on a later date.